turingschool/today/source/2014-06-18-alan-turing-and-diversity.markdown

 the world.
 His team at Bletchley Park played a critical role in cracking Germany's "Enigma" machine during WWII which helped turned the tide in the Allies favor.

 But the second and just-as-important reason is his death.
-In XXXX, Turing was convicted of "indecency" for his relationship with another man.
-While there are some alternative theories, it's generally accepted that he took his own life after the conviction.
+In 1952, Turing was convicted of "gross indecency" for his relationship with another man.
+While there are some alternative theories, it's generally accepted that the conviction led to a downward spiral ending with his suicide two years later.

 His death is a reminder that intolerance robs us of our best ideas, best people, and best selves.
 The US programming community is dominantly made up of white,